 Last year, I then took some courses over on Commune starting with Danielle Laporte’s Core Desired Feelings which surprised me as it didn’t do a great deal for me and sadly, I ran out of patience, because I love her books.
 But, I was so excited by Scott Schwenk’s Ecstatic Breathwork.
 It is fantastic and I do it as often as I can, and am/was so enthusiastic about it that I recommended it to everyone – even during a job interview for which I did not fit at all, obviously, since I was going on about heavy breathing instead of data science.

 Next week I am starting Sharon Salzburg Compassionate Resilience as meditation still defeats me, but I am learning it defeats everyone else too if we look at it as a thing to do, instead of feeling about it as we do our teeth or yoga.
 I don’t ever think I am a champion at teeth brushing, nor do I think I am doing it wrong, I just do it.

-In May, I signed up for a Women who run with the wolves course called Fairytale Medicine, which runs for a year and is just amazing.
-I am with a great group of women and for the first time I am beginning to understand what that book is all about.
+In May, I signed up for a course based on the classic book Women who run with the wolves called Fairytale Medicine, which runs for a year and is just amazing.
+I am with a great group of kindred spirits and for the first time I am beginning to understand what that book is all about.
 I’ve always known that it’s important, and this is what this great course is giving me.
 It’s fun and important.
 How often do you get that in course?